 Bayern Munich and Borussia Dortmund are seemingly waltzing away with a top-two finish that will guarantee a place in next season’s Champions League group stages.

-That leaves four sides with virtually equal chances of locking up the remaining two Champions League qualification spots, with places in the Europa League and Europa Conference League also open for the taking.
+For fans that love watching the Bundesliga live, that leaves four sides with virtually equal chances of locking up the remaining two Champions League qualification spots, with places in the Europa League and Europa Conference League also open for the taking.

 Champions League Race

 It is now a near-certainty that Bayern and Dortmund will be featuring in the 2022/23 Champions League group stages as they are already full steam ahead of the competition.

 The Bavarians sit atop the Bundesliga table with 60 points after 26 matches, seven clear of second-placed Borussia, who have a game in hand.

 With the coveted third and fourth spots waiting for their owners, Bayer Leverkusen, RB Leipzig, Freiburg and TSG Hoffenheim are set for an intriguing four-way race.

 Third-placed Leverkusen have amassed 45 points thus far, only one more than Hoffenheim, who are sixth, albeit level on points with Leipzig and Freiburg.

 Among the four sides embroiled in this keenly-contested race, Die Werkself are having the most challenging time after winning just once in their last four league matches (D1, L2).

 Leipzig and Hoffenheim have each won four of their last five Bundesliga outings, with Freiburg landing three wins and a couple of draws in the same spread of fixtures.